foxx3r/liquidPy/README.md

 varname = annotation(expr)
 ```

-by rewriting the function using metaprogramming.
+by inspecting the function to be refined and modifying the AST.

 ```python